Interstate 42 (Arkansas): History

 Construction of the highway began in April 2015 after getting funding through a 10-year, half-cent sales tax generated from a 2012 vote.
 The highway cost $100.6 million and was the most expensive of 36 projects funded by the tax.
 The first 4.5 mi section was planned to be finished by mid-2019, but the entire route was completed a year ahead of schedule.
 A ribbon-cutting ceremony was held on April 18, 2018, and the highway officially opened to traffic on April 30.

-On October 18, 2018, Highway 612 was designated the "Springdale Officer John T. Hussey Memorial Highway" in honor of the Springdale Police Department officer kidnapped and killed after a traffic stop on December 21, 1975.
+On October 18, 2018, I-42 was designated the "Springdale Officer John T. Hussey Memorial Highway" in honor of the Springdale Police Department officer kidnapped and killed after a traffic stop on December 21, 1975.

+Originally, the Springdale Northern Bypass opened to traffic on April 30, 2018, as AR 612 between I-49, and AR 112.
+An extension westward to US 412 opened on September 4, 2026, and upon the extension opening, the entire bypass was re-designated as part of Interstate 42.

+In November 2023, a contract for the extension of US 412 to AR 112 was awarded to Emery Sapp & Sons Inc. for $180.87 million.
+Construction has begun on the project, and signs warning of the start of construction having already been posted along the highway near Tontitown.
+The completion of the 6.9-mile project is expected to take approximately 833 days.
+Another contract for a second portion of the extension, a connection to Northwest Arkansas National Airport, was awarded to Crossland Construction in January 2024.
+The contract was bid at $127.67 million and is expected to take approximately 1080 days.
+Both started April 17, 2024.
+On September 4, 2026, the road opened and was signed as Interstate 42.
+On the same day, the Northwest Arkansas National Airport Connector Road also opened.

 Future

-In November of 2023, a contract for the extension of US 412 to AR 112 was awarded to Emery Sapp & Sons Inc. for $180.87 million.
-Construction has begun on the project, and signs warning of the start of construction having already been posted along the highway near Tontitown.
-The completion of the 6.9-mile project is expected to take approx. 833 days.
-Another contract for a second portion of the extension, a connection to Northwest Arkansas National Airport, was awarded to Crossland Construction in January of 2024.
-The contract was bid at $127.67 million and is expected to take approx. 1080 days.
-Scheduled for completion in 2027 delayed from 2026 due to utility relocation complications.
-The new timeline is just in case of weather delays.
-Both started April 17th, 2023.
 The remaining segment, a connection from I-49 in Lowell to AR 265, is still in the planning phase.
-Completion entirely may not be until after 2040.
+No groundbreaking plans or project timelines exist for the segments east of I-49 to US-412 west of the White River.

 The portion of US 412 from I-49 in Springdale to I-35 in Noble County, Oklahoma is planned to become I-42.

-On May 25, 2023, ARDOT announced the proposal of a new north-south route to connect AR 612 near the Northwest Arkansas National Airport to the Bella Vista bypass (I-49) near Centerton.
+On August 31, 2026, the Federal Highway Administration approved the designation of AR 612 from I-49 west to its connection with US 412 as I-42.

+An extension of the Springdale Bypass to the east is planned to run from the I-49 interchange to US 412 east of Sonora and just west of Beaver Lake.
+It is not clear if this segment is intended to eventually be signed as part of I-42.